 Know When to See a Sleep Physician

-If you have tried the tips to sleep better above and are still struggling with sleep problems, you may have a sleep disorder that requires professional treatment.
+If you have tried the tips to sleep better above or have even tried snoring remedies or sleep aid tablets such as herbal sleeping pills, and are still struggling with sleep problems, you may have a sleep disorder that requires professional treatment.
 Consider scheduling a visit with a sleep doctor if, despite your best efforts at self–help, you are still troubled by any of the following symptoms:

 - Persistent daytime sleepiness or fatigue